 Titanium is present in two types of crystallographic forms.
-Pure titanium or unalloyed titanium, at room temperature, has a hexagonal closed-packed crystal type form known as alpha (α) phase.
-When the same crystal is heated up to 883°C, it transforms into a body-centred cubic structure called beta (β) phase.
-The experimentation of these crystallographic structures by adding different alloys in a thermochemical process, led to the production of various alloys with different properties.
-The major classification of titanium alloys based on their phases are: α alloys, β alloys and α +β alloys.
+Pure titanium or unalloyed titanium, at room temperature, has a hexagonal closed-packed crystal type form known as the alpha (α) phase.
+When the same crystal is heated up to 883°C, it transforms into a body-centred cubic structure called the beta (β) phase.
+The experimentation of these crystallographic structures by adding different alloys in a thermochemical process led to the production of various alloys with different properties.
+The major classification of titanium alloys based on their phases are α alloys, β alloys and α +β alloys.

 Alpha alloys contain metals such as aluminium and tin.
 These metals have α-stabilizing agents that perform their duty by inhibiting change at the phase transition temperature.

-Alpha alloys have a higher creep resistance than beta alloys, and is therefore preferable to be used in high-temperature appliances and machinery.
-Unlike beta alloys, alpha alloys miss ductile-to-brittle phase, making them ideal for cryogenic applications.
+Alpha alloys have a higher creep resistance than beta alloys and are therefore preferable to be used in high-temperature appliances and machinery.
+Unlike beta alloys, alpha alloys miss the ductile-to-brittle phase, making them ideal for cryogenic applications.